Loyola University Chicago Style Guide

 Do not capitalize articles or prepositions within a title unless it is the first word of a title: Through a Glass Darkly (Through is a preposition and would normally be lowercased).
-When newspapers and periodicals are mentioned in text, an initial the, even if part of the official title, is lowercased (unless it begins a sentence) and not italicized: “The article came from the Chicago Tribune.”
+If the is part of a work's official title, it remains capitalized and is formatted accordingly: The New Yorker, The New York Times.

 Know the difference between a topic and a title.
 A topic can be set in regular roman type in running copy: The Dalai Lama will speak about interfaith collaboration.
 A title should be capitalized and set in the appropriate style: “The Dalai Lama’s speech, “Interfaith Collaboration and the Future of Religious Pluralism,” was well received.

-Capitalize when they precede a name as a title; use lowercase when they follow the name or stand alone.
+Capitalize when they precede a name as a title; lowercase when they follow the name or stand alone.

-This is an exception to our normal capitalization rules: when referring specifically to Loyola University Chicago, capitalize University: Your annual gifts are vital to the future of the University.
+This is an exception to our normal capitalization rules.
+When referring specifically to Loyola University Chicago, capitalize University: Your annual gifts are vital to the future of the University.

 When referring to universities in general or to higher education, use lowercase: Loyola is one of the finest Jesuit universities in the nation.

 The word use is preferred.

 Website is one word; web page is two.

-When writing a URL or Web address in text, write in all lowercase with no spaces: chicagomanualofstyle.org.
+When writing a URL or web address in text, write in all lowercase with no spaces: chicagomanualofstyle.org.

-In running copy, insert a period after a URL if it ends a complete sentence.
-Example: Learn more at LUC.edu/homecoming.
+In running copy, insert a period after a URL if it ends a complete sentence: Learn more at LUC.edu/homecoming.